How to find the perfect running shoes for your feet

 Keeping feet healthy

 Pumps are fine now and again, but they don't provide support for your arches so can cause aching.
 They can also cause clawing of your toes.
 Tight shoes make you prone to ingrowing toenails as well as corns and calluses.
-High heels force your feet forward, squashing your toes and making bunions more problematic.
+Wearing high heels forces your feet forward, squashing your toes and making bunions more problematic.
 It may not be the season for flip-flops, but they do let your feet breathe, reducing the chance of athlete's foot.
 Like pumps, however, they don't offer support and are easy to trip on, causing falls.

 Leather shoes let your feet breathe in a way synthetic ones don't.
 Well-fitted trainers with plenty of padding cut the risk of plantar fasciitis and corns, but don't wear them too long if you want to avoid athlete's foot.
 Shop for shoes at the end of the day, when your feet are a bit bigger.
 For a smarter look, kitten heels with an ankle strap look smart - and they're a smart choice for your feet, too.